How to Stop a Puppy From Biting

 “Yelling is a release for you, but it leads to more problems down the road,” says Hodgson.

-Instead, commit to rewarding good behavior instead of punishing undesirable habits, and make sure the entire household is clear on the plan.
+Instead, commit to rewarding good behaviour instead of punishing undesirable habits, and make sure the entire household is clear on the plan.

 “Read up on positive reinforcement training techniques and get your whole family involved,” says Sunny.
-“Make a game for the family of spotting and reinforcing desirable behavior in your dog.”
+“Make a game for the family of spotting and reinforcing desirable behaviour in your dog.”

 Dog running through field